Ukraine is united in its resistance – and you can help us!

 3. Use Partner’s Knowledge to Grow Your Expertise

 A good partner complements your expertise.
-You are adept in your business domain — we have the technical expertise and accumulated experience of project delivery practices.
+You are adept in your business domain — we have the technical expertise and accumulated experience in project delivery practices.

 Sure, you are seeking an outsourcing partner to solve a specific problem.
-However, when the hot-button issue is taken care of, you can also seek to gain extra value.
+However, when they have resolved the hot-button issue, you can also seek to gain extra value.
 For example:

 • Get to know the local outsourcing marketing